shawndotey/jflow/README.md

 in a traditional Object Oriented Proramming language such as static, public and private members.
 Each component instance returns a unique object, i.e there is no need to use the "new" keyword.

-also, It may be helpful to briefly examine <a href="http://www.infinitycbs.com/jflow/doc/jFlow.html#addComponent">the addComponent definition</a>.
+Also, It may be helpful to briefly examine the <a href="http://www.infinitycbs.com/jflow/doc/jFlow.html#addComponent">addComponent definition</a>.

 <br />